leockl/tool-ahead-of-time/README.md

 Yes, you read that right.
 We're living in the age of AI and things move fast 🏎️💨

-This repo showcases with DeepSeek-R1, which isn't currently supported with tool calling by LangChain and LangGraph.
+This repo showcases with DeepSeek-R1, which isn't currently supported yet with tool calling by LangChain and LangGraph (as of 16th Feb 2025).

 ## Features 🌟